docupotamus/docupotamus/site/docs/themes/theme-codeblock-param.md

-The roadmap includes some important feature requests such as integrating with the code block copy button and page-scoped (as opposed to block-scoped) environment variables.
+The roadmap includes some important feature requests such as integrating with the code block copy button and page-scoped (as opposed to block-scoped) parameters.

 What's next?
-If you have comments, questions, or are looking to contribute, please start a conversation over a [GitHub issue](https://github.com/docupotamus/docupotamus/issues?q=is%3Aopen+is%3Aissue+label%3A%22Environment+Variables%22)!
+If you have comments, questions, or are looking to contribute, please start a conversation over a [GitHub issue](https://github.com/docupotamus/docupotamus/issues?q=is%3Aopen+is%3Aissue+label%3A"Code+Block+Parameterization")!

 Please remember to [⭐ give us a star on GitHub! ⭐](https://github.com/docupotamus/docupotamus)